94aharris/MiniPicEditor/README.txt

      - Resize on specific height / width or percentage of the photo
      - Preview the resized photo
      - Preview selected photo before resize
+     - Crop photo to create new image object
+     - Resize cropped photo
+     - Export file as .jpg or .png